 Good Guide 2: Be good to yourself

-Why is it good for you: Forget about few pounds that you are trying to lose as overall health is what matters most.
+Why is it good for you: Forget about few pounds that you are trying to lose.
+Overall health is what matters most.
 Enjoy the little thing in life, accept things as they come and live in the present.
-It’s time to embrace self-contentment and self-compassion with yourself just like how you’ve been to others.
+It’s time to embrace self-contentment and self-compassion.

 Good Guide 3: Keep learning

 Why is it good for you: Learning doesn’t stop in school, neither does life long reading.
 It has only just begun.
-Taking the first step to put yourself out there and learn new concepts as it will initiate you into a new and somewhat different intellectual world.
-Besides that, reading is the most effective way to overcome stress, keep your brain sharp and help you to sleep better and ward off depression.
+Taking the first step to put yourself out there and learn new concepts.
+This will initiate you into a new and somewhat different intellectual world.
+Besides that, reading is the most effective way to overcome stress.
+Keep your brain sharp and help you to sleep better and ward off depression.

-Easy tips: Pick up books on a topic you’ve always wanted to know or to solve a problem that you are interested in.
-Whether it is learning a new skill, pursuing a hobby, or volunteering for a project that involves a skill that you seldom use would help you to feel good about yourself and improve memory along the way.
+Easy tips: Pick up books.
+Pick a topic you’ve always wanted to know and solve a problem that you are interested in.
+Learn new skills, pursue a hobby, or volunteer for a project.
+Involve a skill that you seldom use, TO help you to feel good about yourself.
+It will also improve memory along the way.
 Don’t forget to celebrate every small achievement and keep a record of it too!